alechenninger/cazi/examples/widgets-service/README.md

   "decision": "conditional",
   "condition": {
     "language": "cel",
-    "expression": "owner_id == 'alice'"
+    "expression": "widget.owner_id == 'user-alice'"
   }
 }
 ```

 The application service then:
 1. Passes the `cazi.Expression` directly to the repository's `FindByID` method
-2. The repository checks if it supports the expression language and evaluates accordingly
+2. The repository checks if it supports the expression language
-3. For CEL expressions, the repository evaluates them against widget data (in a real DB, CEL would translate to WHERE clause)
+3. **InMemoryRepository**: Evaluates CEL against widget data using the CEL library
+4. **PostgresRepository**: Translates CEL to SQL WHERE clauses using [cel2sql](https://github.com/SPANDigital/cel2sql)
-4. Returns "not found" if either the widget doesn't exist OR doesn't satisfy the expression
+5. Returns "not found" if either the widget doesn't exist OR doesn't satisfy the expression

 **Design Philosophy**: CAZI is treated as a standard interface that domain models can depend on directly, similar to how they might depend on `context.Context` or other foundational interfaces.
 This keeps the architecture simple while allowing different repository implementations to support different expression languages.